 Gunther Cogen (°1963) is a Flemish instrument maker who immerses himself in and focuses on the construction of the natural trumpet.
 He works from a compact workshop in Temse, and mainly builds the tromba, trumpets as they were in use at the time of Johann Sebastian Bach.
-In line with the Historical Performance Praxis, he is convinced that there is still an unemployed potential waiting from the instruments themselves, to help us understand the music of the time even better.
+In line with the Historical Informed Performance Praxis, he is convinced that there is still an unemployed potential waiting from the instruments themselves, to help us understand the music of the time even better.
 The (re)discovery of the rich 17th century repertoire from the Golden Age with the pronounced symbolism of the trumpet.
 But also the knowledge and use of articulation techniques with a natural vocal use of the natural harmonics, in a correct balance with tempo and ornamentation.
 Building historical instruments locally and making them available can help support this vision and movement.
 His project is based on 3 fundamental pillars: build-study-play !

 HISTORY & VISION